Last Updated on

 These include the open rate (or view rate) of push notifications, the click-through rate (CTR), and the conversion rate from those clicks.

-As noted, abandoned cart push notifications often achieve 30-40% open rates and around 16% CTR (clicks) on average.
-Of those who click, a fraction will purchase leading to the 8-12% overall conversion rate for push we discussed.
+Abandoned cart push notifications perform exceptionally well, seeing 30-40% open rates and around 16% CTR (clicks) on average.
+Of those who click, a large share will purchase leading to a 8-12% overall conversion rate for push.

-You'll want to compare these against your email metrics (e.g., if cart emails have 40% open but only 5% conversion, whereas push has 30% open but 10% conversion, push is clearly contributing strongly).
+You can compare these against your email metrics to put the impact of push into perspective (e.g., if cart emails have 40% open but only 5% conversion, whereas push has 30% open but 10% conversion, push is clearly contributing strongly).

-If your push notifications are underperforming (say 5% CTR), you may need to test new copy or timing; if they're outperforming (20%+ CTR), that's a sign to invest even more into the channel.
+If your push notifications are underperforming (say 5% CTR), you may need to test new copy or timing.
+If they're outperforming (20%+ CTR), that's a sign to invest even more into your mobile app channel.

 Many leading ecommerce and DTC brands across verticals have embraced mobile app cart recovery often with impressive results.
 Here are a few examples: